Davalongs/waiddle/Readme.md

 # Introduction
-AERIAL is a serverless reverse proxy service built using Cloudflare Workers that proxies incoming requests to a specified target API endpoint.
-AERIAL also stores all data that passes through the proxy in a Cloudflare R2 instance for future analytics and debugging purposes.
+Observer is a serverless reverse proxy service built using Cloudflare Workers that proxies incoming requests to a specified target API endpoint.
+Observer also stores all data that passes through the proxy in a Cloudflare R2 instance for future analytics and debugging purposes.

 # Features